AverseABFun/sinerider/README.md

+THIS IS SOLELY A PLACE TO GET AROUND FILTERS BLOCKING SINERIDER.
+THIS IS NOT THE OFFICIAL REPOSITORY.
+THE OFFICIAL REPOSITORY IS [hackclub/sinerider](https://github.com/hackclub/sinerider).

 # SineRider

 SineRider is a game about love and graphing, built by a global team of teenagers at [Hack Club](https://hackclub.com).
 This open-source project is maintained by youth of all kinds: artists, musicians, programmers, and storytellers, so if that's you, come join us!
 We need your help pushing this beta toward a full 1.0 release.